Navigation

 Nestled between Taco Chelo and Tap That Downtown on Roosevelt Row, LeDu Thai opened up shop early August in downtown Phoenix.
 This is the first foray into the restaurant business for its owners, who are serving up recipes that were passed down from generation to generation.
 LeDu comes from a Thai word that means "season," a cultural reference to nature's produce cycles, something the restaurant honors with its menu.

 While its exterior is modern and unassuming, the dining room walls are enveloped in a rich emerald green, setting an intimate and elegant tone.
-After entering a contemporary wooden door, you descend into a tropical jungle: vibrant, varied and unexpected all at once.
-Glossy green tiles back the bar and three large golden chandeliers hang above a vintage, wooden banquette to center the space.
-In the back of the eatery, illuminated by small lamps that provide romantic thin lighting, two tables hidden by green velvet drapes provide the perfect hideaway for a clandestine date.
+After entering through a contemporary wooden door, you descend into a tropical jungle: vibrant, varied and unexpected all at once.
+Glossy green tiles back the bar, and three large golden chandeliers hang above a vintage wooden banquette to center the space.
+In the rear of the eatery, illuminated by small lamps that provide soft romantic lighting, two tables hidden by green velvet drapes provide the perfect hideaway for a clandestine date.

 click to enlarge The exterior of LeDu Thai.